bssw-tutorial/bssw-tutorial.github.io/2021-06-24-isc/handson-m11-refactoring1.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
+hands-on-repo-org: bssw-tutorial
+hands-on-repo-base: hello-numerical-world-2021-06-isc
 ---
-# Hands-On Exercise 7b: Refactoring Part 1
+# Hands-On Exercise 11: Refactoring

+## Part 1: Add a New Integration Method

-## Goals
+### Goals
 Refactor the code to enable addition of new integration methods without having to modify the source code.

-## Prerequisites
+### Prerequisites
 * A [GitHub](https://github.com) account
-* A fork of the [betterscientificsoftware/hello-numerical-world-sc20](https://github.com/betterscientificsoftware/hello-numerical-world-sc20) repository in your account (covered in exercise 3)
+* A fork of the [{{ hands-on-repo }}]({{ site.github-url }}/{{ hands-on-repo }}) repository in your account (covered in Git Workflows exercise)
 	- The files relevant to this exercise are:
 		- Header files: `Double.H`, `heat.H`
 		- Source file: `args.C`, `crankn.C`, `exact.C`, `ftcs.C`, `heat.C`, `upwind15.C`, `utils.C`
 		- Build file: `makefile`
 * Access to a basic software development environment for C++ languge
-   - Your fork of the tutorial repository should be cloned in this working environment (covered in exercise 3)
+   - Your fork of the tutorial repository should be cloned in this working environment

-## Background
+### Background
-In Module 7 of the tutorial presentations, we discuss the refactoring process.
+In the tutorial presentations, we discuss the refactoring process.
 In this first refactoring exercise you are given a modular, well written code that supports multiple finite-difference schemes, your task is to refactor is so that another scheme can be added without having to modify the source code in future.

-## Instructions
+### Instructions

 The code currently has three different finite-difference schemes to update the solution to the heat equation: `crankn` (Crank-Nicolson), `ftcs` (forward-time central-space), and `upwind15` (upwind).
 We'd like the code to be more flexible so that other approaches can be added to update the solution without having to modify the main heat equation driver every time.
 More specifically, the `update_solution` interface needs to be generalized.

-### Baselining the Existing Application
+#### Baselining the Existing Application
 All refactoring exercises should begin by checking the test coverage for the part of the code you'll be working on and gathering baseline results with the original code.

 **Step 1.** In your working copy of the repository, in the `makefile`, add the `-coverage` flag to the rules to generate object files and to link the final `heat` application.